Nunavut at the Scotties Tournament of Hearts: 2024

 On January 8, 2024, Curling Canada announced that Nunavut withdrew from the 2024 Scotties Tournament of Hearts as no teams registered for the territorial playdowns.
 The Nunavut Curling Association stated a smaller pool of competitive players and the early season closure of the Iqaluit Curling Club due to the filming of the CBC/Netflix/APTN show North of North at the club were factors into the decision.

-2025
+2025–26

 On December 23, 2024, Nunavut Curling Association announced that team a skipped by Ottawa's Julia Weagle (sister of Olympic curler Lisa Weagle) represented Nunavut at the 2025 Scotties Tournament of Hearts as they were the only team to enter the Playdowns.
 In 2024, the father of the team's second Leigh Gustafson spoke to Weagle's father about joining the team.
 The team played together for the first time at the Stroud Sleeman Cash Spiel, winning one game.
 At the Scotties, the team went 0–8, finishing last in Group A, and last place overall.

+For the 2026 Championships, Team Weagle was again the only team to enter the playdowns, qualifying them to represent Nunavut at the 2026 Scotties.